INL/BlackLab/proxy/README.md

   * add Solr and Proxy to main BlackLab docker-compose?
   * make tests runnable with solr as well
 - SearchParameters: support all parameters.
 Use Map...? (but how to deal with different types?)
-- error handling
+- better error handling.
+E.g. nonexistent corpus name http://localhost:8080/blacklab-proxy/testcore/hits?patt=%22the%22&outputformat=json
 - /autocomplete
 - /sharing (read-only for now)
 - /cache-info
 - ensure proxying to BlackLab Server works as well

-## API v4
+## API versions (v3 / v4)

-The Solr component and this proxy introduce v4 of the BlackLab webservice protocol.
+The Solr component and this proxy introduce version 4.0 of the BlackLab webservice protocol (API version numbers match the BlackLab version they were released with)

 Changes:
 - New key added to server info page (`/`): `apiVersion` (valid values: `3.0` and `4.0`; assume `3.0` if missing)